|

 vibrations are the var.na, the imperishable letters which are revealed to us,

+imperfectly as the audible sounds and visible forms.
 Var.nas are the atoms of sound.
 A complex symbolic association was built up

 between letters and the elements, gods, signs of the zodiac, parts of the body